VRLabs/Weapon-Slash/README.md

 [Cancerspace shader](https://github.com/AkaiMage/VRC-Cancerspace) is required for the default effect.

+Make sure you are using the latest VRChat SDK to support the PhysBone setting used in this prefab.

 Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

 "WeaponSlash.Sync" is a synced parameter, so click the checkbox within the tool to add it to your avatar's parameter asset.